Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Preliminaries on weighted projective stacks

-This height was first defined by Deng \cite{Den98}.
-In the case of projective spaces $\P^n=\P(1,\dots,1)$ this height corresponds to the usual Weil height.
-In more geometric terms, this height on weighted projective spaces can be viewed as the `stacky height' associated to the tautological bundle $\O_{\P(\w)}(1)$ of $\P(\w)$ (see \cite[\S 3.3]{ESZ21} for this and much more about heights on stacks).
+is finite.
+In fact Deng \cite{Den98}, who first defined this height, gave an asymptotic for the number of points of bounded height.
+In the case of projective spaces $\P^n=\mcP(1,\dots,1)$, this height corresponds to the usual Weil height.
+In more geometric terms, this height on weighted projective stacks can be viewed as the `stacky height' associated to the line bundle $\O_{\mcP(\w)}(1)$ of $\mcP(\w)$ (see \cite[\S 3.3]{ESZB23} for this and much more about heights on stacks). \end{remark}

-Recall that the (compactified) moduli stack of elliptic curves, $\mcX_{\GL_2(\Z)}$, is isomorphic to the weighted projective space $\P(4,6)$.
+Recall that the (compactified) moduli stack of elliptic curves, $\mcX_{\GL_2(\Z)}$, is isomorphic (over $K$) to the weighted projective stack $\mcP(4,6)$.
 This isomorphism can be given explicitly as

-Under this isomorphism, the tautological bundle on $\P(4,6)$ corresponds to the Hodge bundle on $\mcX_{\GL_2(\Z)}$.
-Then the usual \emph{naive height} of an elliptic curve $E$ over $K$ with a reduced (integral) short Weierstrass equation $y^2=x^3+Ax+B$,
+Under this isomorphism, the hyperplane bundle on $\mcP(4,6)$ corresponds to the Hodge bundle on $\mcX_{\GL_2(\Z)}$.
+If an elliptic curve $E$ over $K$ admits a reduced, integral, short Weierstrass model $E:y^2=x^3+Ax+B$, then the \textbf{naive height} of $E$ is defined as

-is the height with respect to the twelfth power of the Hodge bundle.
-For any short Weierstrass equation $y^2=x^3+ax+b$ of $E$ the naive height is given by
+which is the same as the height with respect to the twelfth power of the Hodge bundle.
+For \textit{any} short Weierstrass equation $y^2=x^3+ax+b$ of $E$, which need not be integral or reduced, the naive height is given by

-When counting elliptic curves, one often wants to count rational points on one modular curve with respect to the height on the moduli space of all elliptic curves (i.e. with respect to the naive height).
-Motivated by this, we consider heights on one weighted projective space with respect to a different weighted projective space.